Kong/insomnia-docs/docs/insomnia/enterprise-configure-okta-saml.md

 - **Access Enterprise Controls:** In Insomnia, navigate to "Enterprise Controls."
 - **Create SSO Connection:** Click to create a new SSO Connection.
-- **SSO Configuration:** Set up your company domain in Insomnia and keep the page open to transfer details between Insomnia and Azure.
+- **SSO Configuration:** Set up your company domain in Insomnia and keep the page open to transfer details between Insomnia and Okta.

 #### Creating a New Application Integration in Okta